P-p-H-d/mlib/README.md

 Read the value associated to the key 'key'.
 If it exists, it sets '*value' to it.
 Otherwise it creates a new value and sets '*value' to it.
-This method is only defined if the base container exports the GET\_SET\_KEY operator.
+This method is only defined if the base container exports the SAFE\_GET\_KEY operator.

 ##### bool name\_erase(name\_t concurrent, const key\_t key)